-I'm writing a console program with Python under Windows.
+I'm writing a console program with Python for Windows.

-The user need to login to use the program, when he input his password, I'd like they to be echoed as "*", while I can get what the user input.
+The user needs to login to use the program.
+When they enter their password, I'd like each character to be echoed as "*" while I capture the actual user input.

-I found in the standard library a module called getpass, but it will not echo anything when you input(linux like).
+I found a module in the standard library called getpass, but it doesn't echo anything while the user inputs the password (similar to Linux behavior).

 import sys